• Skip to main content

 The Beginners Social Media Strategy Guide for Medical Practices

-in General, Healthcare Marketing, Medical Practice, Medical Website Design Blogs, Mobile Website Design, Online Business Directories, Online Marketing, PPC, Seo, Social Media
+01/10/2023 Filed Under: General, Healthcare Marketing, Medical Practice, Medical Website Design Blogs, Mobile Website Design, Online Business Directories, Online Marketing, PPC, Seo, Social Media

 Does it matter if a medical practice actively participates in social media?
 Platforms like Facebook and TikTok are predominantly viewed as a source of entertainment, but there is more to it.
 For many, social media is a primary source for information, creating an opportunity for healthcare organizations of all kinds to be a source of credible information.